 |State of Illinois Capitol Building after the Mississippi River|

 Changed Course Naturally and Flooded Kaskaskia, Illinois.

-№ 4 - The fourth Illinois State Capitol (1836-1839; 3rd one build in Vandalia).
-It is located at 315 W. Gallatin Street in Vandalia, Illinois in the center of a city block in downtown.
-It is the oldest surviving capitol building in the state and cost $16,000.00 to build.
+№ 4 - The fourth Illinois State Capitol (1836-1839; 3rd one built in Vandalia).
+It is located at 315 W. Gallatin Street in Vandalia, Illinois, in the center of a city block downtown.
+It is the oldest surviving capitol building in the state and costs $16,000.00 to build.
 Work began in the summer of 1836 the third capitol was demolished.
 Efforts were made to salvage material from the old building.
 Though workers attempted to finish the building rapidly, much remained to be done when the legislature convened in early December.
 Plaster in second-story rooms was still damp, and rooms on the first floor were barely begun.
 Added to the National Register of Historic Places in 1974.